Podcast Marketing: A Guide for Online Course Creators

 A podcast is a great way for a course creator to promote their courses.
 Podcast marketing goes beyond your own podcast, though, opening you up to the thousand of relevant ones that already exist.

-Is podcast marketing the answer for you?
-Maybe.
-It’s a great way to provide value to your audience while promoting your courses at the same time.
+Now it’s time to consider whether podcast marketing is the answer for you.
+If you enjoy speaking about your area of expertise in front of people, then it might be an ideal way for you to provide value to your audience while promoting your courses at the same time.

 Yet once you know what this process is, it’s much easier to create a profitable, ever-growing course that can spearhead new products, services, and business ventures.

-This article only scratches the surface.
-Through our FREE Course Creator’s Bootcamp, we dive deeper into the process as a whole.
+In our FREE Hybrid Courses Bootcamp we dive deeper into the process as a whole.
 You make like to enroll and join thousands of other course creators that have used this Bootcamp to create, sell, and profit from their courses.
-Sign up for the Course Creator’s Bootcamp below.
+Sign up for the Hybrid Courses Bootcamp below.